 In basic training, you're going to have to do a lot of push-ups so you're going to want to get your push-up count as high as possible before you ever meet your drill sergeants.
 You can increase your push-up count considerably with this quick and easy routine.
 The first thing you will want to do is some jumping jacks to warm up your body.
 If you can do 25 to 30, then you're off to a great start.

 Once your body is warmed up, you're going to want to do diamond push-ups to exhaustion.
 That means until you literally cannot push yourself up anymore.
 A diamond push-up is when your hands are on the ground and your hands form a diamond shape.

 After those are completed, wait 30 seconds.
 Now, do a normal push-up where your hands are shoulder width apart.
 Again, you're going to exhaustion.

 All of those exercises should be done in one set.
-Do three sets of those exercises every other day, and if you don’t feel sore after doing those three exercises, do four sets, then five sets, then six sets and so on.
+Do three sets of those exercises every other day, and if you don't feel sore after doing those three exercises, do four sets, five sets, six sets and so on.

 How to Increase Your Sit-ups 400%

 You definitely are going to be doing a lot of sit-ups in basic training, so here is a great routine.

 First, get in the sit-up position.
 In order to do sit-ups, it is best to have someone holding your feet.
 For the sit-up, your fingers should be interlocked behind your head.

 For the routine, simply go halfway up and halfway down until exhaustion.
 This builds a certain part of your muscles in your stomach.
 Once you have reached exhaustion, wait a few minutes, and then do upper-half crunches.
 Do that until exhaustion, and that's one set.